psychemedia/storytelling-notes/and-the-girl-played-on.md

 For at that time, if there was no father in the house, the permission to marry must come from the lord.

 " Then I will give you leave to do so...
 But on one condition.
 The churchyard is filled with nettles that grow over all the tombs  ?
 Go there and gather the nettles, then spin them into two fine shifts.
 One shall be your bridal shift... and the other shall be my shroud.
-For you shall only be married on the day that I am laid in my grave.'
+For you shall only be married on the day that I am laid in my grave."
 And with that, the Count turned away with a mocking laugh.

 VI